AaravSibbal/AaravSibbal/README.md

 ### Hi there 👋

+### About Me:

+I am a CS student trying to get internships.
+I like making websites or tools, I love Go and tolerate JS, Bun helps.

+---
-### My new project
+### My new projects
+  - Portfolio:  I have finished my portfolio website, it is made using Go as the server.
+Used "tmpl" for the rendering, still need to add the CSS.
+Hosted it on digital ocean using their app service.
+Check it out at aaravsibbal.com
-  - zippy: zippy is a simple intuitive zipping cli made using Go, it was made to to make the zipping experience on windows better because sometime you ust need to get the job done
+  - zippy: zippy is a simple intuitive zipping CLI made using Go, it was made to make the zipping experience on windows better because sometime you just need to get the job done.
+---
 ### What am I up to:
-  - currently I am trying to make some cli's that I need, zippy was one but I have a couple more that I have panned.
+  - I am going to make my website look good
+  - I am also making a website for my first client for their business